La noche de los mayas (Revueltas): Limantour

 (Limantour's manuscript specifies 14 percussionists, but includes amongst them the timpani and piano.)

 Aware of the fact that Limantour's score specifies a percussion "improvisation" in the finale, more recent conductors such as Esa-Pekka Salonen, Enrique Diemecke, and Gustavo Dudamel have ignored Limantour's written-out version and substituted their own "improvisations", often to better effect.

-Ballet

-Music by Revueltas has been used by Amalia Hernández for a ballet called "Los Mayas" about Mayan culture.

 Recordings

 A suite from the score was recorded by RCA with the Orquesta Sinfónica de Xalapa, conducted by Luis Herrera de la Fuente.

 The version by Hindemith was recorded by the Tempus Fugit Orquesta conducted by Christian Gohmer, and released by Quindecim Records in 2014.

 The version by José Limantour was recorded by the Orquesta Sinfónica Simón Bolívar, conducted by Gustavo Dudamel and released on Deutsche Grammophon in 2010.
 Earlier, in 1959, Limantour had himself recorded his arrangement, conducting the Orquesta Sinfónica de Guadalajara.
 This was made around the time Limantour's arrangement was first performed.